HWTeng-Teaching/202502-Financial-Econometrics/referenced HW solution/C05Q31(def).md

 The test statistic's t-value does not fall within the rejection region; therefore, we fail to reject the null hypothesis.

+**結論：**
-**結論：**  The data are consistent with the hypothesis that the expected delay from each train is 3 minutes.
+The data do not provide sufficient evidence to conclude that the expected delay from each train is not 3 minutes.

 ---